vladholubiev/aws-news-post-formatter/README.md

 - Removes empty paragraphs and links
 - Normalizes bullet points in lists
 - Fixes double `<b>` tags and replaces them with `<strong>` tags
-- Beautifies the output HTML
+- Minifies the output HTML

 ## See Also